janamilovanovic-tomtom/test/isolated_turn.md

 **Intermediate turn**

-* You are driving on a long-straight road and you need to turn right.
+* You are driving on a long-straight road and you need to turn right..
 * there are intermediate turns but the distance between the first turn and the target turn is >= 100m

 ![](images/157696062.png)